Race Recap: Surf Coast Century, 50km

 Three kilometres in and we were in amongst the rolling hills of 4WD tracks (Gilbert St).
 Hiking the hills I fell in line with another runner Kristen, from Canberra.
 She too had run UTA22 and this was also her first ultra having (also) never run a marathon (yay!
 I’m not the only one to go straight to ultra).

 In 2017 there was a course modification due to part of the track being too muddy.
-It wasn’t until I compared the maps of the two runs afterwards to see how much of a detour it actually was.
+It wasn’t until I compared the maps of the two runs afterwards that I saw how much of a detour it was.

 One thing is for certain, two years is long enough for you to forget what an event is like, but also long enough to make everything feel new again.